VaroJulio/ProductService/README.md

 Service to manage a master of products for testing purposes.

+## How to run the project
+Browse to the PeoductService.Api folder.
+Ensure you are in the same level of the file ProductService.Api.csproj.
+If you verifid the previous steps, now continue opening a system console in the mentioned folder and execute the following commands:

+dotnet build

+dotnet run

+Then, go to the [link](http://localhost:5217/swagger/index.html)

 ## Architecture Used

 ### Clean Architecture
 This Architecture helps us to create software that is simple, understandable, flexible, testable, and maintainable.
-Visit [here](https://blog.cleancoder.com/uncle-bob/2011/11/22/Clean-Architecture.html)
+Visit [here](https://blog.cleancoder.com/uncle-bob/2011/11/22/Clean-Architecture.html).

 ## Patterns used
 [Here](https://deviq.com/) can find a good collection of resources describing various design pattern and elements of DDD.